 In honor of Breast Cancer Awareness Month, I’ve chosen to begin our series on Worth It Experiences with a story about a personal customer experience I had with Zappos and the power of their customer-centric culture.

 Breast cancer… Stage 4.
 It sounded like a death sentence.
 This was the diagnosis my best childhood friend received from her doctor.
-It was shocking to her (and me), especially given that she’s healthy and breast cancer does not run in her family.
-The cancer was aggressive so her doctors acted fast to get her started immediately on radiation and chemo.
+It shocked her (and me).
+Especially given that she’s healthy and breast cancer does not run in her family.
+The cancer spread so aggressively that her doctors acted fast to get her started immediately on radiation and chemo.

-Because my friend would be spending many weeks in and out of the hospital, I wanted to send her a comforting and helpful gift.
+With my friend spending many weeks in and out of the hospital, I wanted to send her a comforting and helpful gift.
 I Googled “slippers” and several options came up from Zappos and other well-known merchandisers.
-I needed recommendations on durable slippers and guidance in narrowing down a decision.
+What I needed were recommendations on durable slippers and guidance in narrowing down a decision.
 I recalled reading an article about Zappos’ CEO, Tony Hsieh, and his company’s focus on appealing to customers who “enjoy a touch more backstory on the merchandise” and making a personal connection with customers.
-This seemed a good place to start and, honestly, I was curious to know if they would live up to my customer expectations based on what I read.
+This seemed a good place to start.
+And honestly, I was curious to know if they would live up to my expectations based on what I read.

 I chose Live Chat and Zappo’s rep, Tania, greeted me and offered to assist.
-I told her that my dear friend had just been diagnosed with cancer and I needed recommendations on comfortable and durable slippers.
-Tania first expressed how sorry she was to hear about my friend, which I thought was nice, but to be expected from anyone with an ounce of empathy.
+I told her that my dear friend just received a cancer diagnosis.
+And I needed recommendations on comfortable and durable slippers.
+Tania first expressed how sorry she was to hear about my friend.
+This was nice, but expected from anyone with an ounce of empathy.
 She continued.

 My mother was diagnosed with Stage 4… and beat it. — Zappos rep